 In some situations where a spouse may have low income and super contributions, you can make contributions on their behalf which triggers a tax offset.
 Check the information available on the ATO website or talk to your accountant about whether this may apply to your situation.

-Another strategy that we can use to close the gap is Transition to Retirement.
-Once you have reached your preservation age, (60 years old it you were born after June 1964) a transition to retirement strategy allows you to start drawing regular income from your superannuation.
-This income is concessionally taxed and can be used to either maintain your current level of income but work reduced hours, or to increase the amount you are salary sacrificing to super without reducing your income.
+Another strategy that we can use to close the gap is Transition to Retirement – or TTR.
+Once you have reached your preservation age, a transition to retirement strategy allows you to start drawing regular income from your superannuation.
+This income is concessionally taxed and can be used to maintain your current level of income but work reduced hours, or to increase the amount you are salary sacrificing to super without reducing your income.

 What your investment strategy looks like will very much depend where you are on your financial journey and how much longer you anticipate being in wealth accumulation mode.
 I highly recommend talking to your financial planner and getting some good advice to ensure you are making the most out of what you have got and on track to having the retirement you want.

-During this video we have looked at the process of identifying what you want your retirement to look like and establishing how much you may need to support your chosen lifestyle.
+So, during our webinar today we have looked at the process of identifying what you want your retirement to look like and establishing how much you may need to support your chosen lifestyle.
 The next step is to then look at where you are now and what sort of a gap you may need to work toward closing.
 And finally, we looked at some simple measures to help close that gap.
-All of them aimed at having the retirement that we want.
+All aimed at having the retirement that we want.